o1-labs/proof-systems/fiat-shamir-typed/README.md

 - the original state size of the permutation
 - the type of elements the permutation contains

+A round is defined as some operations performed by a party, ending by writing some values on the shared tape.
+When the prover sends messages to the verifier, it will write the message on the shared tape.
+And when the verifier sends messages (i.e. when we "squeeze" the sponge, it will be also a message written on the shared tape.
+An important part of the design is how to describe the shared tape, and how messages are read/written.

 ### Sponge design

 The first thing to design is the mode of operation `Sponge`.